 Where to buy: most major standalone and in-resort spas in Bali offer their own spa products for purchase

 How much: from Rp 65,000 for a 5 ml vial of essential oil, Rp 30,000 for a tub of ‘boreh’ body scrub Read More...

-For one-off table top décor, you can count on Bali’s selection of creative ceramic producers, such as Jenggala Keramik in Jimbaran.
-Fluid and organic shapes, inspired by tropical flowers and plants, are translated into high quality bowls, vases, plates and many other tableware items.
-Two other well-known Bali-based producers that might be behind the unique, specially commissioned tableware of your villa are Gaya Ceramic in Sayan and Kevala Ceramics in southern Bali.
+Other well-known Bali-based producers that might be behind the unique, specially commissioned tableware of your villa include Gaya Ceramic in Sayan and Kevala Ceramics in southern Bali.
 You might also come across unique items by cottage industries, sold at art markets at bargain prices.

 Where to buy: Jenggala Keramik, Gaya Ceramics, Kevala Ceramics and at various art markets

 How much: from Rp 10,000 for a single, small item, to Rp 6 million for a premium, 20-piece tableware set Read More...

 Balinese woodcarvers can sculpt such intricate statues, so it’s no wonder they can produce much simpler but equally wonderful wooden homeware and utensils as well.
 These range from bowls and spoons – smoothly shaped from jackfruit wood, teakwood roots or coconut shells – to coasters, placemats and reed baskets in many different sizes.
-They are all available in single colours or vibrant rainbow patterns.
+They’re all available in single colours or vibrant rainbow patterns.

 Where to buy: souvenir shops, art markets and homeware shops